mmmorris1975/aws-runas/README.md

       -v, --verbose            print verbose/debug messages
-      -M, --mfa-arn=MFA-ARN    ARN of MFA device needed to perform Assume Role operation -u, --update             Check for updates to aws-runas -V, --version            Show application version.
+      -M, --mfa-arn=MFA-ARN    ARN of MFA device needed to perform Assume Role operation -u, --update             Check for updates to aws-runas -D, --diagnose           Run diagnostics to gather info to troubleshoot issues -V, --version            Show application version.

     Args:
       [<profile>]  name of profile, or role ARN [<cmd>]      command to execute using configured profile

+### Diagnostics

+Use the `-D` option to perform some rudimentary sanity checking of the configuration for the given profile, and print the resolved profile data.
+Some of the items checked are:

+  * `source_profile` attribute is set if the profile has `role_arn` configured.
+  * Mis-matched or conflicting AWS credential settings
+  * Missing static IAM user credentials

+ It is also advisable to use the `-v` option when troubleshooting issues using this tool.

+ Please provide output for both options when contacting the developers for support.
+Be aware that the `-D` and `-v` options can not be used together, use the `-D` option to check the settings for the profile configuration, and the `-v` option to provide verbose output when attempting to run a command wrapped by aws-runas.

+ **WARNING** The `-v` output will contain sensitive data, including AWS credentials (temporary STS credentials, not long-lived user IAM credentials), so be sure to redact sensitive data before sending the output via unsecured channels.

 ### Listing available roles

 Use the `-l` option to see the list of role ARNs your IAM account is authorized to assume.